-Find a well-performing and reliable hosting platform that offers you the best service (like Bluehost, Hostinger), so that your website loads fast and chances to rank on Google increases.
+Find a well-performing and reliable hosting platform that offers you the best service (like Bluehost, or Hostinger), so that your website loads fast and chances to rank on Google increase.

-- Get a SSL certificate: Not having an SSL certificate for your website will be considered as amateur blogging.
+- Get an SSL certificate: Not having an SSL certificate for your website will be considered as amateur blogging.

 Without it, your site will be shown as unsafe to the readers which is a bad impression of your website and people are unlikely to open your content.

 - Invest in tools that will make your blog more professional, not look like an amateur blogging site.
-Picking up good images and themes and blogging tools may cost you a little bit, but it will be worth it in the long term for your blog’s success.
+Picking up good image themes and blogging tools may cost you a little bit, but it will be worth it in the long term for your blog’s success.

 - Enable push notifications.
 It’s a nice thing to bring your audience back to your website while you post another blog on it.
-Users also like it because they don’t need to share any information for getting notified.
+Users also like it because they don’t need to share any information to get notified.